 What’s the bottom line?

 The bottom line is that confidentiality agreements provide benefits to businesses looking to protect their sensitive information from misuse by employees and independent contractors.
-And the costs of preparation and implementation of these agreements are not substantial and far outweigh the benefits.
+And the costs of preparation and implementation of these agreements are not substantial and the benefits far outweigh the costs.